stephen-amori/apmx/README.md

     + Variable: variable name (covariates just need the root term for proper definitions.
 For example, the variable for covariates "NSEX" and "NSEXC" only need to be listed once as "SEX")
     + Category: desired variable category
     + Description: desired variable description (covariates are automatically detected as "subject-level" or "time-varying" and labeled as such, you only need to provide the root definition.
 For example, the description for "SEX" can be listed "sex".
 For NSEX, the definition file would read "Subject sex".)
-    + Units: desired variable units for continuous covariates (time units and event units are automatically derived)
     + Comment: desired comment
 * `template`: optoinal template .docx document you wish to use.
 The definition table will append to the end of the document.
 If you leave the template blank, the definition table will read into a blank document.